 09/2008-08/2010 Senior Fellow, National Institute of Rural Development, Hyderabad (Govt. of India)

 07/2006-08/2008 Professor and Dean, School of Rural Development, TISS Tuljapur Campus

 Prof. Pushpendra worked with the ActionAid International at its offices in Patna, Brussels and Colombo in various capacities (2000-2006).He also worked as a researcher with the Planning Division, UNICEF, New Delhi; Institute for Human Development (IHD), New Delhi; Lal Bahadur Shastri National Academy of Administration (LBSNAA), Mussoorie; Swiss Red Cross Consultant Team, Bihar; and Asian Development Research Institute (ADRI), Patna.
 He taught as a visiting faculty at the Central University of Bihar, Patna (2010) and National Institute of Design, Ahmadabad (2009).

-He is a life member of the Indian Sociological Society and Indian Society of Labour Economics.
+He is a life member of the Indian Sociological Society and the Indian Society of Labour Economics.